taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 #### 1.1 	Purpose

-The purpose of Benefits With Friends is to connect the working class and share their employee benefits with fellow working class employees.
-It will be implemented as a website.
-The revision and release number of Benefits With Friends will be version 1.0 since it will be a new product.
+The purpose of this document is to give a detailed description of the requirements for Benefits With Friends.
+It will describe the purpose and development of the system.
+This document will also explain the constraints and interface.
+Since Benefits With Friends will be a new product, this document will be used as a reference to developing the first version of the system.

 #### 1.2 	Document Conventions

-All typographic conventions in the document are the default conventions if this document.
-Every requirement is expected to be high priority.
+All typographic conventions in the document are the default conventions of this document.
+Every requirement is expected to be high or medium priority.

 #### 1.3 	Intended Audience and Reading Suggestions